Skip to Content

 Leaves of Nature No. 8

-The Frenchman Albert Racinet published a similar pattern book, the L’ornement Polychrome, which you can see here.
+The Frenchman Albert Racinet published a similar pattern book, L’ornement Polychrome, which you can see here.
 Some beautiful prints illustrate colour and pattern in the post about colour theory.

 Another designer closely associated with the V&A museum is William Morris.
 You can see a collection of his beautiful interior pattern designs here.

-For textile patterns check out these vintage floral designs.
-And for American ornament and design check out the Index of American Design Prints.
+For textile patterns, check out these vintage floral designs.
+And for American ornament and design, check out the Index of American Design Prints.

 Vintage patterns